MarcosRenanMesquitaCorreia/database-migrator/README.md

 Also check '/log/main.log' file.

-Basically, there is two main scripts about this application, Filler.ts and Migrator.ts.
+Basically, there is three main scripts about this application, Filler.ts and Migrator.ts.

 	## Filler